cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 ```

 In this example, the search looks for documents whose last name field equals `Brown` and age value is greater than `20`.
-The results will contain the `firstname`, `lastname`, and `age` fields sorted in ascending order by `firstname`.
+The results contain the `firstname`, `lastname`, and `age` fields sorted in ascending order by `firstname`.

-1. In the Cloudant Dashbaord on the Databases tab, click `rolodex` to open the database.
+1. In the Cloudant Dashboard on the Databases tab, click `rolodex` to open the database.
 2. Click on `JSONindex` created in a previous exercise.
-3. Paste the example selector statement into the Query field and click **Query**.
+3. Paste the example selector statement into the Query field and click **Query**.<br>
     The search results display.